jonnyzzz/mcp-local-spec/README.md

 # How to use the Spec?

-An MCP client uses the LLM (Claude, o1) to extract the necessary information from each of the available MCP servers, which are discovered in the files under the `~/.mcp` folder.
+An MCP client uses the LLM (e.g., Claude, ChatGPT) to extract the necessary information from each of the available MCP server's markdown files, which are discovered in the files under the `~/.mcp` folder.
 It is up to the LLM and the client to decide if to use a specific LLM, ask for credentials, and so on.
+The client should refresh the files from the disk regularly.